KittyGiraudel/site/_posts/2022-09-04-a-content-warning-component.md

 ## Going further

-As you might have noticed, this is a very under-engineering solution—which I personally like.
+As you might have noticed, this is a very under-engineering solution — which I personally like.
 We could go further though.
 Here are a few options:

 - We could provide a bit more context about why the content is not displayed by default.
 For instance, Twitter states “The Tweet author flagged this Tweet as showing sensitive content.”